 Midlands Technical College is a nonresidential institution and does not maintain residential facilities.
 Therefore, students are expected to provide their own off-campus housing.
 As a service to the student body, the Student Life Center keeps flyers for nearby apartment complexes on display in the Student Commons Areas (ASC 126 and BSC 201) and invites a variety of apartment complexes to participate in vendor fairs at the beginning of each fall semester.

-In addition, students can view on-campus bulletin boards for roommate inquiries or other off-campus housing options at https://mymtc1.MIDLANDSTECH.EDU/StudentLife/Office/Pages/default.aspx.
+In addition, students can view on-campus bulletin boards for roommate inquiries or other off-campus housing options.

 Job Location and Development